10-3-pursuit/unit-full-stack-web-development/pern-crud/lesson-notes/README.md

 # PERN Stack: CRUD

+There will only be minor changes to the frontend to get it to work with your new backend.
+Therefore this lesson will be review.

+## Intro

+You now have a nicely working backend with full CRUD using Express.
+Unfortunately, it isn't the best user experience for non-developers.
+You need to build a frontend.

+When you stack **P**ostgres, **E**press, **R**eact, and **N**ode, it is often called the `PERN` Stack.

+There are many different technology stacks.
+You may see some when you start looking for jobs, like Ruby on Rails, LAMP, MEAN, Django, and Laravel - generally, these stacks refer to a backend language/framework, a database, and some way of rendering views.
+As you encounter these stacks, google them as needed.
+It will be improbable that you will have worked with every technology listed in a stack.
+In tech, it's more important to have strong fundamentals so that you will be ready to learn what you need as you build.

+## REVIEW: The Seven RESTful Routes

+The seven RESTful routes are often the classic example of a RESTful pattern.
+Despite the different tech stacks listed above, many will still follow this pattern, usually some version of MVC.

+While this pattern is classic, and we will follow it exactly for learning fundamentals, you will see many variations in the wild.
+These variations are to meet specific functionality needs or improve user experience.
+Patterns are recommendations, not rules.

 We have built the first five routes in Express:

 |  #  | Action  |      URL       | HTTP Verb |    CRUD    |              Description               |